rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 >Example:
 > <CITE>viii, 298 pages, approximately 55 leaves of plates</CITE>

-<a name="6.21.426.3">6.21.426.3</a> If a volume contains a mixture of unnumbered leaves and pages of plates, record the number either in terms of leaves or of pages.
+<a name="6.21.426.3">6.21.426.3</a> If a volume contains a mixture of unnumbered leaves and pages of plates, record the total number either in terms of leaves or of pages, whichever is predominant.
 Record unnumbered pages or leaves by enclosing the total number in the sequence within square brackets.

 >Example:
 > <CITE>[12] pages, [24] pages of plates, [2] leaves of plates</CITE>